HomeBlog

 What Miles Are Tax-Deductible?

-So, if you choose to reimburse your employees for the miles they drive to get to work and travel back home, bear in mind that you won't be able to request a tax refund on those expenses.
+So, if you choose to reimburse your employees for the number of miles they drive to get to work and travel back home, bear in mind that you won’t be able to request a tax refund on those expenses.

 According to the IRS, deductible business miles can be some of the following: